Requirements and Policies

 View your Financial Aid Awards

 Ringling College uses NetPartner as your personalized Financial Aid Portal.
-Here you will have access to view your financial aid award, accept your award, and view any documentation you are required to submit to the Office of Financial Aid.
+Here you will have access to view your financial aid award, and view any documentation you are required to submit to the Office of Financial Aid.
 This will provide you with 24-hour availability to retrieve your financial aid information.

 View your Financial Aid Awards